ArsenalPay/WooCommerce-ArsenalPay-CMS/wc-arsenalpay/readme.txt

 * Added opportunity to send additional parameters to payment frame.
 * Edited the callback function allowing to handle the callback amount less than the order total amount.

+= 1.0.2 =
+* Bag of passing parameters to payment page fixed.

 Here's a link to [ArsenalPay website](https://arsenalpay.ru/ "ArsenalPay payment gateway") and one to [ArsenalPay support](https://arsenalpay.ru/support.html "Support").